-Research and evaluation commissioning
+Research and Evaluation Commissioning

-Find out about how we commission research and evaluation here: In this section you can find out more about the Research and Evaluation function and its strategic approach to supporting the work to keep people safe from gambling harms.
+In this section you can find out more about the Research and Evaluation function and its strategic approach to supporting the work to keep people safe from gambling harms.

 GambleAware’s research function is the means by which we develop knowledge that: